Finistere/antidote/README.rst

     to retrieve the best movies.
 In our case the implementation uses IMDB to dot it.
     """
-    import antidote

-    # Interface
+    from antidote import Constants, factory, Implementation, inject, world

     class MovieDB:
+        """ Interface """

         def get_best_movies(self):
             pass

     class ImdbAPI:
-        """
-        Class from an external library.
+        """ Class from an external library. """
-        """

         def __init__(self, *args, **kwargs):
-            """ Initializes the IMDB API. """

-    # Usage of constants for configuration makes refactoring easier and is
-    # less error-prone.
-Moreover everything is lazy, even the class instantiation.
-    # As constants are very similar, this is the only place with some magic to avoid
-    # repetition.
+            pass

-    class Conf(antidote.Constants):
+    class Conf(Constants):
-        # Constants, by default public upper case attributes, have a special treatment:
-        # The class attribute Conf.IMDB_HOST is to be used as a dependency for Antidote
-        # but the instance attribute Conf().IMDB_HOST is the actual value allowing some
-        # flexibility when testing.

-        # 'imdb.host' is not the actual value, it will be given to get() first.
+        # Configuration values is identified by those class attributes.
+It helps
+        # refactoring as it's easy to find their usage or find their definition.
+        # The Constants super class will treat their associated value as the input
+        # argument of get().
+This allows you to load lazily any configuration.
         IMDB_HOST = 'imdb.host'
+        # When used as a dependency, one will have `self.get('imdb.api_key')` injected
         IMDB_API_KEY = 'imdb.api_key'

         def __init__(self):